mtdias/graphene-java-api-stack/metrics-plugin/docs/about.md

-This plugin adds the functionality to obtain metrics, enabling endpoints to monitoring and publish auditory events in your application, making use of Spring Bott Actuator.
+This plugin adds the functionality to obtain metrics, enabling endpoints to monitor and publish auditory events in your application, using Spring Bott Actuator.
-- **Health**: Spring Boot Actuator enables endpoints to monitor and interact with your application, for example the endpoint `health` gives basic information of health check in your application.
+- **Health**: Spring Boot Actuator enables endpoints to monitor and interact with your application.
+For example, the  `health` endpoint gives basic information about the health check in your application.

 > To test, start the application and make a GET request to `/actuator/health`.
 - **Metrics**: O Spring Boot Actuator gives dimensional metrics with [Micrometer](https://micrometer.io)